petervdb/testrep1/README.md

 testrep1
 ========

-My first selfmade test repository.
+My first selfmade GIT test repository.
 You will not find much in this repository.
 This is my first GitHub repository.
-I created it to get some experience with GIT.
+I created it to get some experience with GITi and how to manage a project om multiple systems.

-2013-02-20 Modified readme file
+2013-02-20 Modified readme file.
+And added test script